Artificial Intelligence for Software Architecture: Literature Review and the Road Ahead

 \section{Review Synthesis: The Current State of Artificial Intelligence in Software Architecture}

-In this section, we present a synthesis of the key insights from our systematic review, revealing three major clusters that encapsulate the interplay between AI and SA.
-The first cluster, "AI for Architecture Design and Decision-Making," and the second, "AI for Architecture Evolution and Adaptation," demonstrate how AI techniques are being harnessed to enhance architectural design, support decision-making, and drive continuous system evolution.
-The third cluster, "Architecture for AI Systems," highlights how traditional SA principles and practices are evolving to accommodate the unique requirements of AI-based technologies.
-However, given the scope of our work and the limitations imposed by space, we focus our discussion on the first two clusters.
+In this work, we present a synthesis of the key insights from our SLR, identifying three major thematic clusters that characterize the interplay between AI and SA (Table~\ref{tab:synth}).
+The first cluster, AI for Architecture Design and Decision-Making, and the second, AI for Architecture Evolution and Adaptation, illustrate how AI techniques are applied to enhance architectural design, support informed decision-making, and facilitate continuous system evolution.
+The third cluster, Architecture for AI Systems, highlights how traditional SA principles and practices are evolving to accommodate the unique requirements of AI-based technologies.
+Given the scope of our work, in this section we focus our analysis on the first two clusters.
 However, recognizing the growing importance of this third cluster, we briefly discuss some findings in Section~\ref{sec:dis}.